Cardiovascular Toxicity of Illicit Anabolic-Androgenic Steroid Use

 - Results from the current study set the stage for important future longitudinal studies of the impact of AAS use on cardiovascular outcomes.
 Future work should aim to further characterize changes in cardiovascular phenotypes as a function of currency of use and include hard clinical outcomes.
 Interventions to impact drug exposure and treatment options are also important areas that are yet to be defined.

-Clinical Topics: Cardio-Oncology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Lipid Metabolism, Nonstatins, Novel Agents, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Sports & Exercise and Imaging
+Clinical Topics: Cardio-Oncology, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Sports and Exercise Cardiology, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Novel Agents, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Echocardiography/Ultrasound, Nuclear Imaging, Sports and Exercise and Imaging